Inspiring People to Give Back to Sustain and Advance the Community We Love

 What these organizations also have in common is that they all receive support from the Door County Community Foundation.
 The Door County Community Foundation, through its Family of Charitable Funds, touches virtually every aspect of charity in Door County.
 Each of the organizations listed above (and many, many more) received a gift from one of our Donor Advised Funds, was awarded a grant from the Community Foundation’s Community Impact Grant Program, or is the beneficiary of an estate gift that will one day flow through the Community Foundation.

-Since our founding in 1999, Door County’s charities have benefitted from millions of dollars that has been distributed through the Door County Community Foundation.
+Since our founding in 1999, Door County’s charities have benefited from millions of dollars that has been distributed through the Door County Community Foundation.
 But each charity focuses on something in particular.
 Be it environmental education, music performance, healthcare for seniors, domestic violence prevention, etc.

 There is only one charity whose role is to consider our community as a whole.